You’re in conflict.

 The blogosphere is a massive, congested, and loud place.
 Making bold claims is one of the things you must do to rise above the fray and get noticed.

-Just think about it; when was the last time you saw a blog with “How to Build a Blog That Does Ok” as the tagline?
+Just think about it; when was the last time you saw a blog with “How to Start a Blog That Does Ok” as the tagline?
 Or a post with “7 Secrets to Being Somewhat Happy” as the headline?
 Never.

 Instead, as a blogger you must make a gigantic claim like “How to Triple Your Traffic in 60 Days.”
 Or “7 Secrets for Being Blissfully Happy – Instantly.”

 The claim must be big enough to get attention, but not so big that you can’t live up to the claim or deliver on your promises.